Erotic dance

-An erotic dance is a dance that provides erotic entertainment and whose objective is the stimulation of erotic or sexual thoughts or actions in viewers.
+An erotic dance is a dance that provides erotic entertainment with the objective to erotically stimulate or sexually arouse viewers.
 Erotic dance is one of several major dance categories based on purpose, such as ceremonial, competitive, performance and social dance.

-The erotic dancer's clothing is often minimal, and may be gradually decreased or eliminated altogether.
-In some areas of the United States where exposure of nipples or genitalia is illegal, a dancer may wear pasties and g-string to stay within the law.
+The erotic dancer's clothing is often minimal and may be gradually removed to be partially or completely naked.
+In some areas where exposure of nipples or genitals is illegal, a dancer may respectively wear pasties or a g-string to stay within the law.

-Nudity, however, is not a requirement of erotic dance.
+Nudity, though a common feature, is not a requirement of erotic dance.
 The culture and the ability of the human body is a significant aesthetic component in many dance styles.

-Erotic dances include the following dance forms or styles: